Vitamins And Their Significance To A Human Body

 Source: Sources of folate include liver, kidney, dark green leafy vegetables, meats, fish, whole grains, fortified grains and cereals, legumes, and citrus fruits.
 Not all whole grain products are fortified with folate.

-Vitamin B12, also known as cobalamin, aids in the building of genetic material, production of normal red blood cells, and maintenance of the nervous system.
+Vitamin B12, also known as cobalamin, aids in the building of genetic material, the production of normal red blood cells, and the maintenance of the nervous system.

-Source: Vitamin B12 can only be found only in foods of animal origin such as meats, liver, kidney, fish, eggs, milk and milk products, oysters, shellfish.
+Source: Vitamin B12 can only be found in foods of animal origin such as meats, liver, kidney, fish, eggs, milk and milk products, oysters, and shellfish.
 Some fortified foods may contain vitamin B12.

 Vitamin C (Chemical Name: Ascorbic Acid)